 - ShipBridge will return a suggested address for addresses that do not match the US Postal Service's database.

 - If you accept it, the address updates and the dot indicator will turn green.

-- After validating, the address type will display whether the address is commercial or residential in the address type column and as an icon in the address console.
+- After the address is validated, the address type will be indicated by the word "commercial" or "residential" in the address type column and by an icon in the address console.
 The address type affects the rate calculator.
-If the address type is residential the rate calculator will return higher rates for carriers that charge a higher rate for residential deliveries.
+If the address type is residential, the rate calculator will return higher rates for carriers that charge a higher rate for residential deliveries.

 - To validate multiple order addresses in bulk, select the orders and click Validate Selected Orders from the Menu.
 There also is an option on the menu to validate multiple orders without suggestions.
 When using this option a window will pop up at the first problematic address.
 You have the option of using the suggestion, skipping the order, or clicking on the + sign and selecting to automatically accept all suggestions or to reject them.